 Approaching 20 years at SU, Vice President Martin is a tenured faculty member in the School of Law where she has taught Employment Discrimination, Advanced Topics in Employment Discrimination, Professional Responsibility, and Torts.
 The main thrust of her interdisciplinary academic work centers on contemporary workplace realities, and understanding the complex legal, organizational, cultural, and behavioral dynamics that impact inclusion and advancement of individuals from historically underrepresented racial and ethnic backgrounds, women, and other marginalized individuals.

-A frequent presenter at national conferences, Professor Martin is an engaged contributor to academic and community dialogues on diversity and inclusion matters.
-Dedicated to broad notions of inclusivity, Professor Martin was appointed twice to the Washington State Gender and Justice Commission and was named to Lawyers of Color’s 50 Under 50 List of minority law professors making an impact in legal education in the 2014 Law School Diversity Issue.
+In addition to her teaching and scholarly engagement, Vice President Martin is an active contributor and thought-leader in many professional settings.
+A frequent presenter at national conferences, she is an engaged contributor to academic and community dialogues on diversity, equity and inclusion matters.
+Dedicated to broad notions of inclusivity, Professor Martin was appointed twice to the Washington State Gender and Justice Commission and was named to Lawyers of Color’s 50 Under 50 list of minority law professors making an impact in legal education in the 2014 Law School Diversity Issue.

 Before joining the legal academy, Professor Martin spent several years as in-house employment legal counsel and in private law firm practice focusing on employment discrimination litigation.
 She also served as a federal judicial law clerk in the United States District Court for the Northern District of Georgia.
 Professor Martin is a proud graduate of Xavier University of Louisiana, the only historically Black Catholic university in the nation, and earned a law degree from the University of Notre Dame School of Law.

 Vice President Martin is inspired by nature and the human spirit, and treasures moments spent with her husband, daughter, and their doodle, as well as lost in a good book.